TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 ## Slime Islands

 * All slime types have unique names
-    * Green slime is often called earth slime, or just generically slime
+    * Green slime is often called earth slime, or just generically slime (vanilla)
     * Blue slime is called sky slime
     * Orange slime is called ichor
     * Purple slime is called ender slime
     * Magma cream is often considered a fifth slime type, so is blood
 * New earth slime islands
     * Spawn in the overworld ocean
-    * Loaded with earth slimes and the new greenheart slimy trees
+    * Loaded with earth slimes (vanilla slimes) and the new greenheart slimy trees
     * Spawn in blue or green dirt variants, all types with green foliage
 * Sky slime islands
     * Spawn in the sky as before, though probably a bit less commonly